 - Use newspaper as a last-ditch insulation.
 Crumpled newspaper, secured in place with tape, makes for an adequate pipe insulation substitute.

 - Thaw frozen pipes with a hair dryer.
 If you notice that a pipe is clogged with ice crystals and can locate the frozen sections, a hair dryer is a safe and effective source of heat.
 Once a frozen line is thawed, you should attempt to shut its main valve and drain the line to prevent it from refreezing.
-Never use a blowtorch or open flame to try to thaw a pipe.
+Never use a blowtorch or open flame to try to thaw a pipe, but you can also use a heating pad or a portable space heater.

 - If you have a frozen pipe, check for others.
 There might be more than one vulnerable pipe on your property, and if conditions are cold enough to freeze one pipe, they can freeze another.